 The pose engages multiple muscle groups at once, simultaneously building core, back, leg, and arm strength.

 How to do Forearm Plank?

 This variation on the typical plank exercise works the two layers of muscle along the sides of your core, known as obliques.
-This is the best workout for your burning your love handles that makes your posture more attractive.
+This is the best workout for your burning love handles that make your posture more attractive.